Saikel-Orado-Liu/Spontaneous-Replace/README/README.en_us.md

 ### Mod Author：

-- This mod is not allowed in your mod at all, but this mod is open source on [GitHub](https://github.com/Saikel-Orado-Liu/Spontaneous-Replace), and you can use the code according to the license without asking me.
-But you can make your own extension based on this mod, I fully support it.
+- This mod is completely prohibited from appearing in your mod.
+This mod is open-source on [GitHub](https://github.com/Saikel-Orado-Liu/Spontaneous-Replace), and you can use the code according to the license without asking me.
+I fully support creating expansion mods for this mod.